anandaphan/uva-python/README.md

 But now, Since I mainly use Python as my main language.
-I am going to do it again using python.
+I am going to do it again using Python.
 At first I just want to revisit, but I'll also upload it here so we can learn together